-- 18.1 The service also recognises the importance and benefits of breastfeeding and that many women will return to work before they wish to wean their children.
-Requests for allowances to be made for educators to continue breastfeeding once they have returned to work at the service will be treated sympathetically and reasonably and all efforts will be made to support the educator in her choice to continue breastfeeding her child. - 18.2 On return to work from parental leave, educators may seek to change their work arrangements.
-The returning staff member will have a meeting with the Nominated Supervisor/Head of Early Education to try and work out an arrangement which suits the educator, the Nominated Supervisor and also the running of the service.
-The service will provide Lactation Breaks for the educator to express milk or breastfeed their child.
-The Nominated Supervisor will be reasonably flexible as to when these occur. - 18.3 A quiet, private space with a comfortable chair will be provided for women to breastfeed or express milk. - 18.4 If arrangements have been made for the educator's child to come to the service to breastfed and needs its nappy changed, the educator can use the service's nappy changing area as long as the relevant policies and procedures are followed. - 18.5 When an educator is in the process of breastfeeding her child or expressing milk, educator to child ratios cannot be compromised.
-Educators will work to cover the Lactation Break as they would any other break.
+18.1 The service also recognises the importance and benefits of breastfeeding and that many staff will return to work before they wish to wean their children.
+Requests for allowances for staff members to continue breastfeeding once they have returned to work at the service will be

+- treated respectfully and reasonably and all efforts will be made to support the staff member in their choice to continue breastfeeding their child. - 18.2 On return to work from parental leave, staff members may seek to change their work arrangements.
+The returning staff member will have a meeting with the Nominated Supervisor/Head of Early Education to discuss an arrangement which suits the staff member, the Nominated Supervisor and effective of operation of the service.
+The service will provide Lactation Breaks for the staff member to express milk or breastfeed their child.
+The Nominated Supervisor will be reasonably flexible as to when these occur. - 18.3 A quiet, private space with a comfortable chair will be provided for staff to breastfeed or express milk. - 18.4 If arrangements have been made for the staff member's child to come to the service to breastfed and needs their nappy changed, the staff member can use the service's nappy changing area, providing the relevant policies and procedures are followed. - 18.5 When a staff member is in the process of breastfeeding their child or expressing milk, educator to child ratios and effective supervision must be maintained.
+Nominated Supervisor and educators will work to cover the Lactation Break as they would any other break.